Area road closings, delays announced

 TR 39 (Oberlin Rd), just north of Stang Rd, is closed for a bridge replacement.
 The detour route for northbound motorists is TR 39 (Oberlin Rd) to Stang Rd, east on Stang Rd to West Ridge Rd, north on West Ridge Rd to Middle Ridge Rd, west on Middle Ridge Rd to TR 39 (Oberlin Rd), and reverse for southbound motorists.
 The road is expected to reopen October 24, 2016.

 SR 57, from the Ohio Turnpike to Beechwood Drive will have daily shoulder closures.
 Motorists are advised to watch for construction vehicles entering and exiting the roadway and stopped traffic on the ramps.
-Intermittent daily lane closures on Midway Blvd and Griswold Rd from 7 a.m. to 5 p.m., Monday through Friday as crews complete concrete pavement repairs.
+I-90 Eastbound and Westbound Ramps to SR 57 – Daily intermittent shoulder closures and partial lane closures are possible as crews install pavement markings and complete pavement striping.
+Intermittent daily lane closures on Midway Blvd and Griswold Rd from 7 a.m. to 5 p.m., Monday through Friday as crews complete final striping.
 Specific project work can be found online at transportation.ohio.gov/57.
-The project is expected to be complete in September 2016.
+The project is expected to be complete in October 2016.

 State Route 57